FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/14-Conditional-Access/03-Grant-and-Session-Controls/README.md

 Sign-in Frequency determines how often users must reauthenticate.

 Organizations commonly configure shorter intervals for privileged accounts and sensitive applications.

 ---

+### Sign-in Frequency and Authentication Tokens

+Microsoft Entra ID normally refreshes user sessions automatically using refresh tokens.

+When a **Sign-in Frequency** policy is configured, users are required to perform a new interactive authentication after the configured period has elapsed, even if a valid refresh token exists.

+This provides administrators with greater control over how frequently users must verify their identity.

+---